-We begin with the piecewise-linear box fold in a standard low dimensional model.
-In particular, consider
+We begin with the piecewise linear box fold in a standard low-dimensional model.
+In particular, consider the contactization of $(\R^2, e^s\, dt)$:

-Here we view $\R^3$ as the contactization of $(\R^2, e^s\, dt)$.
 The surface $W = \{z=0\}$ represents a region of a $2$-dimensional Liouville domain that we wish to perturb.
 Observe that the Liouville vector field of $(W, e^s\, dt)$ is $\partial_s$, and that this directs the (unoriented) characteristic foliation of $W$.
-An important convention throughout the rest of the paper is the following: \textit{we choose to orient all characteristic foliations with respect to the backward Liouville flow}.
-That is, the Liouville vector field of $W$ is $\partial_s$, and the oriented characteristic foliation of $W$ is directed by $-\partial_s$.
-We will refer to this choice of orientation throughout as the \textit{backward time} or simply \textit{backward} orientation.
-This choice of orientation is simply to clarify the arguments in this section, since our analysis focuses on the backward Liouville flow.
+To streamline the analysis of the backward-time dynamics, for the rest of the paper \textit{we choose to orient all characteristic foliations with respect to the backward Liouville flow}.
+Hence, the oriented characteristic foliation of $W$ is directed by $-\partial_s$.